Successful seeding starts with good seed quality

 In fact, there is no research showing the influence of different root systems on plant yield and condition.
 The only difference on the short term is that transplanted poly bag seedlings lack behind in absolute growth due to a transplaqnting shock.
-After they pick up growth again, there is hardly in growth rate between direct seeding and poly bag transplants.
+After they pick up growth again, there is hardly difference in growth rate between direct seeding and poly bag transplants.

 b.
 Seeding in seedbeds is cheap and easy and successful, provided that the seedbeds are prepared properly. (pictures by the author)

 Seedbeds should be prepared with ample sandy soil.

 The soil should be worked on till a depth of at least 30 cm.

 Seedbeds can be covered with straw (to protect against rain!!), have natural shade from existing trees or remain uncovered.
 Jatropha seedlings love sunlight, provided there is enough water.
 The more light, the stronger and compacter the seedlings.